AhmedBineuro/Cast_A_Ray/Cast-A-Ray_Documentation/Entity component System Details.md

 ---

-## controller_component
-**Detailed Description**: Manages the controller inputs for an entity, including button states and analog stick positions.

-**Data Stored**:
-- `ControllerState` for the current state of various buttons and sticks

----

 ## drawable_component
 **Detailed Description**: Holds references to an `sf::RenderTarget` and `sf::RenderStates` for an entity, simplifying the rendering process by specifying where and how to draw the entity.